blockscout/blockscout-rs/README.md

 A set of services used by [Blockscout](https://blockscout.com/) blockhain explorer, written in Rust.

 ## Services
-1. [verification](verification/README.md) - provides API for ethereum contract verification written in Solidity and Viper
+1. [verification](verification/README.md) - provides API for ethereum contract verification written in Solidity and Vyper

 ## Contributing